Plant Details

 This rhizomatous perennial forms a nice clump and once established is very drought tolerant.
-Easy to propagate by division and makes a good ground-cover.
+Makes a good ground-cover.

 Native to mountainsides in southeast China.